Do Go On - 207 - The Golden State Killer

 Top hat.

-made up World Records with Adam Knox and Andy Matthews,
+we broke made up world records with Adam Knox and Andy Matthews.

-I once did the World Record for wearing the most party hats
+I once did the world record for wearing the most party hats at once.

 Oh, yeah.